 Key Stage 3 and Key Stage 4 students attend a Learning and Assessment Seminar each September (Appendix 18,19).
-The seminar highlights the key elements of the learning and assessment cycle including: effective use of learning plans, types of assessment and key assessment dates.
+The seminar highlights the key elements of the learning and assessment cycle including: types of assessment and key assessment dates.
 Each student receives their Learning and Assessment Plan for the year.